Missouri State University

 Williams enjoyed her time so much that she’s thinking about going to Europe again.

-This time, to earn her PhD and start her career abroad.
+This time, to earn her PhD and work abroad.

 Helpful resources